 Recipe for Grilled Mushroom Skewers – I absolutely love these mushrooms in every constellation!
 I could eat them every day it’s so good and they are healthy.

-I absolutely love these mushrooms in every constellation!
-I could eat them every day it’s so good and they are healthy.
+I absolutely love these Grilled Mushroom Skewers in every way!
+I could eat them every day, PLUS they taste so good and are healthy too!

 - 16 oz (1 lb) Baby Portabello Mushrooms (crimini or button work too)

 - 1/4 cup olive oil